Menu

 )

-TIP: Always set a recursion limit when combining map-reduce with loops.
-Without one, a failing quality check loops forever.
-Pass
+TIP: Always set a max loop count when you pair map-reduce with loops.
+Without one, a bad quality check will loop forever.
+Pass {"recursion_limit": 10} in the config: graph.invoke(input, config={"recursion_limit": 10}).

-When NOT to Use Map-Reduce
+When Should You NOT Use Map-Reduce?

 Common Mistakes and How to Fix Them

-Mistake 1: Missing reducer on parallel-write fields
+Mistake 1: No reducer on fields that get parallel writes

 # WRONG: No reducer — last write wins